sherochan/djangoAPI/README.md

 10. Run the server locally <i> $python3 manage.py runserver </i>

-#### In mySQL console, we have to create a database, a user and grant all privileges to that user since in the settings the database connection was configured that way:
+#### In mySQL console, we have to create a database, a user and grant all privileges to that user since the database connection was configured that way in the settings:

 $CREATE DATABASE relationships;